populse/populse_mia/docs/source/installation/developer_installation.rst

 Populse_MIA's developer installation
 ====================================

-This page explains how to install Populse_MIA to use it as a developer.
+This page explains how to install Populse_MIA in developer mode.
 Note: A compatible version of Python must be installed (Python > 3.5)

 Non-Populse member